A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

-where $n_i$ is the number of reported claims in reporting year $i$.
-These weights increase in $j$ assigning more weight to observations from later development years.
-When selecting covariates or tuning (hyper) parameters, we maximize \eqref{eq:likelihood_general_weighted} in a $5$-fold cross validation scheme.
-For this, we calibrate predictive models per layer $l$ and allocate observations at the level of a claim $k$ and a development year $j$ (see \eqref{eq:likelihood_general_weighted}) to different folds.
+When selecting covariates or tuning (hyper) parameters, we maximize \eqref{eq:likelihood_general_weighted} in a $5$-fold cross-validation scheme.
+Hereto we calibrate predictive models per layer $l$ and allocate observations at the level of a claim $k$ and a development year $j$ (see \eqref{eq:likelihood_general_weighted}) to different folds.
+We then re-estimate the model $f(\cdot)$ using the optimal set of covariates or tuning parameters by maximizing the weighted likelihood in Equation~\eqref{eq:likelihood_general_weighted} on the entire training data set. \cite{Sugiyama2007b} point out that consistent parameter estimators result and that the explained weighted cross-validation is almost unbiased, even under a covariate shift.